chrisgrieser/nvim-lsp-endhints/README.md

 ### Compatibility with other inlay hints plugins
-Since this plugin overrides the nvim handler for `"textDocument/inlayHint"`, other plugins that interact with inlay hints may be incompatible with it, and there is likely little there can be done about it.
+Since this plugin overrides the nvim handler for `"textDocument/inlayHint"`, other plugins that interact with inlay hints may be incompatible with it.

 However, if the other plugin is using specific commands related to inlay hints rather than permanently displaying them like `nvim-lsp-endhints`, you can